 Q: What is the difference between cinematography and mise-en-scene film techniques?

-A: Cinematography is a term which describes everything related to the camera in filming: film stock, film speed, framing (ie the distance, level, height and the angle of the camera) and camera movement.
+A: Cinematography is other names for viagra a term which describes everything related to the camera in filming: film stock, film speed, framing (ie the distance, level, height and the angle of the camera) and camera movement.
 Mise-en-scene is literally, ‘staging.’
 It describes everything in the image which has been placed in front of the camera for filming: set design, location, costume, make-up, props, actors, acting style and lighting effects.

 Source: Yahoo Answers